lihbr/slidev-theme-diapositiv/README.md

 <!--

-TODO: Replace all on all files:
+Replace all on all files:

 - slidev-theme-diapositiv
 - Diapositiv Slidev theme
 - lihbr/slidev-theme-diapositiv